Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: SFE per Freefall Time

 The results for $\varepsilon_{\rm ff,obs}$ from the simulations are generally similar to the observations, especially for the \citet{vutisalchavakul16} sample.
 However, the observations show no significant correlation of SFE per freefall time with $t_{\rm ff}/t_{\rm dyn}$.
-Furthermore, while the theoretical predictions (green and yellow shaded regions) lie in the same general range as both $\varepsilon_{\rm ff,obs}$ from the simulations and the observations themselves, they do not follow the same trends.
+This discrepancy is partly due to the fact that points from the simulations extend towards large $t_{\rm ff}/t_{\rm dyn}$ and $\varepsilon_{\rm ff,obs}$ for clouds in the dispersing stages, which would be unlikely be included in the observational samples.
+Furthermore, the (extended) theoretical fit of $\eff$ vs. $t_{\rm ff,0}/t_{\rm dyn,0}$ to our $\alpha$-series (shown in grey) does not follow the same trend as the correlation of time-dependent ``observables'' from the simulations.
 We conclude that evolutionary effects (the correlated increase over time of stellar mass, cloud size, and velocity dispersion along with the decrease of gas mass), which tend to make $\varepsilon_{\rm ff,obs}$ increase with $t_{\rm ff}/t_{\rm dyn}$ in Figure~\ref{f:epsff_obs}, completely obscure the underlying decrease of $\eff$ with $t_{\rm ff,0}/t_{\rm dyn,0}$ seen in Figure~\ref{f:epsff}.